Sociology (SOC)

 Term Typically Offered: Spring Only

-Description: This course will cover comprehensive survey planning, including ethical issues paramount to survey-based research; pros and cons of various modes of administration; instrument design (operationalizing concepts and constructs into measures, question design considerations, response choices, optimizing layout, etc.); pretesting (such as focus groups and cognitive interviews); sampling (including error estimation and power analysis); and administration procedures (e.g., interviewer training, follow-ups, strategies to boost response rates, third party survey platforms/tools).
+Description: This course will cover comprehensive survey planning, including ethical issues paramount to survey-based research; pros and cons of various modes of administration; instrument design (such as operationalizing concepts and constructs into measures, question design considerations, response choices, optimizing layout, etc.); pretesting (such as focus groups and cognitive interviews); sampling; and administration procedures (e.g., follow-up procedures for nonrespondents, strategies to boost response rates, third party survey platforms/tools; privacy issues; data quality checks; transitioning to data analysis, etc.).

 For class offerings for a specific term, refer to the Schedule of Classes